The Broadway: The New and Greater Broadway (1914–15)

-Finally, the northern half of the store along Broadway was removed and the northern half of the new Broadway store was built.
-This section opened on June 25, 1915, although the formal inauguration was during Fashion Week on September 16, 1915.

 The new "New and Greater Broadway store", as it was advertised, had 242 ft of storefront along Broadway and 166 ft along Fourth Street.
 It was 9 stories high and covered 11 acre, stretching from Broadway all the way west to Hill Street, which also had an entrance.

 On November 10, 1924, The Broadway added another building, 80 ft wide and 123 ft deep, immediately west of the main building along Fourth Street, thus adding 119790 sqft of floor space over ten above-ground and three below-ground floors.
 It added six passenger and three freight elevators.

 In summary, the Downtown flagship store evolved in size as follows: